xav335/frenchenglishservices/wp-content/plugins/wp-simple-firewall/readme.txt

 License URI: http://www.gnu.org/licenses/gpl.html
 Tags: security, firewall, rename wp login, two-factor authentication, audit trail, dos, brute force, whitelist, blacklist, GASP, spam, automatic updates, ithemes, better wp security, all-in-one, lockdown, login, hack
 Requires at least: 3.5.0
-Tested up to: 4.3
+Tested up to: 4.4
-Stable tag: 4.12.0
+Stable tag: 4.16.2

 Comprehensive and Easy-To-Use WordPress Security - Comes With Business Grade Support, with no "premium" restrictions

 == Description ==

+> The Simple Security Firewall is the **most powerful [WordPress protection system](http://icwp.io/wpsf09) available**.
+We're designed for maximum compatibility with your WordPress sites, while providing an uncomplicated approach for beginner and advanced users alike - with NO nasty site lockouts.
+Experience the difference that a great security plugin makes, alongside common-sense security design.
+You'll never look back!

-Are you looking to secure your WordPress site but without getting overwhelmed?
+Do you want to secure your WordPress site, without getting overwhelmed?

-The WordPress Security Firewall is the easiest to use, most reliable [WordPress Security System](http://icwp.io/wpsf09) available today.

-What makes the Simple Security Firewall different?
+Stand out from the herd - what makes ours different?

+* No restrictive PRO/Premium version - it's all there.
 * Easy-To-Setup Interface.
-* All Features available to everyone - no premium version.
 * It won't ever break your website - you'll never get that horrible, pit-of-your stomach feeling you get with other security plugins when your website doesn't load anymore.
-* Plugin Self Protection - the only WordPress Security Plugin that protects against tampering.
+* Plugin Self Security Protection - the *only* WordPress Security Plugin that protects against tampering.
 * Exclusive membership to a private security group where you can learn more about WordPress security.

-Don't let **Simple** Security fool you - simple doesn't mean *soft*, it means easy to use, uncomplicated protection.
+= Awesome Features =

-* It blocks malicious URLs and requests to your site.
+* Blocks malicious URLs and requests
-* It blocks **ALL** automated spambot comments.
+* Blocks **ALL** automated spambot comments.
-* It hides your login page.
+* Hide your WordPress Admin and Login page.
-* It prevents brute force attacks on your login and also any attempted automatic bot logins.
+* Prevents brute force attacks on your login and any attempted automatic bot logins.
-* You can be sure that users are who they say they are (with Two-Factor Authentication)
+* Verify user identity with email-based Two-Factor Authentication
-* You can monitor user login activity and restrict username sharing (with User Sessions Management)
+* Monitor login activity and restrict username sharin, with User Sessions Management
-* You can see exactly what's going on with your site (with a detailed Audit Trail Log)
+* Review admin activity with a detailed Audit Trail Log
-* You can turn on and turn off WordPress Automatic Updates.
+* Turn on and turn off WordPress Automatic Updates separately for plugins, themes and Core
 * Easy to use kill switch to temporarily turn off all Firewall Features without disabling the plugin or even logging into WordPress.

 = Plugin Admin Access Protection =
-The **only** WordPress security plugin with a WordPress-independent security key to protects itself. [more info](http://icwp.io/wpsf05)
+The **only** WordPress security plugin with a WordPress-independent security key to protect itself. [more info](http://icwp.io/wpsf05)

 = Audit Trail Activity Monitor =
 With the Audit Trail you can review all major actions that have taken place on your WordPress site, by all users.